Signed in as:

-Kauai Community Science Center is exploring new ways to work towards their goal of Bringing Science & Community Together during these times of social distancing and COVID-19.
-Promoting Citizen Science is something we are giving a try.
+KCSC is always exploring new ways to work towards our goal of Bringing Science & Community Together.
+Citizen Science is something we are giving a try.

 Citizen Science is when citizens, like us, run experiments, collect data and/or analyze data for scientists.
 The work of citizen scientists directly contributes to the work of real scientists and helps them to learn more and make new discoveries.
 There are only a limited number of scientists working on their research, but if we help them, they can collect more information/data from all over the world and dramatically increase the scope of their project.
 You can make a big difference by being a Citizen Scientist!